🔄

 Once you’ve decided on the type of glass that fits your needs, it’s time to focus on the door itself.
 Selecting the right commercial steel door involves more than just picking a style you like; it’s about getting the technical details right to ensure a perfect fit, proper function, and long-term durability.
 Thinking through the size, security features, and local requirements from the start will save you headaches down the road and ensure your entrance is both beautiful and compliant.
 Let’s walk through the three key steps to making a confident choice.

-Nailing Down the Size and Configuration
+Getting the Size and Configuration Right

 Getting the measurements right is the first and most critical step.
 While there are standard door sizes, many commercial spaces require custom solutions.
 Start by measuring the rough opening where the door will be installed.
 From there, you can decide on the best configuration.
 Do you need a single door, or would a grander entrance with a double steel door be more appropriate?
 You can also incorporate sidelights or transoms to allow more light.
 The glass panel within the door is often called a "lite kit," and its size and placement can be customized to match your design vision and visibility needs.